 I am not thine, but thee.

-In the first stanza of this piece Philips begins by telling her listener, Anne Owens, or Lucasia, that she did not know herself until she had their friendship.
+In the first stanza of ‘To My Excellent Lucasia, on Our Friendship’, Philips begins by telling her listener, Anne Owens, or Lucasia, that she did not know herself until she had their friendship.
 It was not until “this time” that the speaker lived.
 She is referring less to life itself, and more to a true state of being in which one reaches their full potential.
 Her potential in life is closely connected to the state of her soul.
 Her “felicity” or happiness, was “Crowned” or discovered when she became “thee.”

 This carcass breathed, and walked, and slept,